 As a school we collect a significant amount of information about our pupils.
-We also collect data about parents, carers and emergency contacts that are linked to a pupil.
 This notice explains why we collect the information, how we use it, the type of information we collect and our lawful reasons to do so.

 Why do we collect data?